 Tim has been writing hit songs for the past 25 years for artists including “Girls Lie Too” and “I Wanna Do It All” by Terri Clark, “(This Ain’t) No Thinkin’ Thing” by Trace Adkins, and “I’ll Think Of a Reason Later” by Lee Ann Womack.
 In 2004, Nichols co-wrote Tim McGraw’s “Live Like You Were Dying” with Craig Wiseman, which set a new record of 10 consecutive weeks at #1 on the Radio & Records chart, won the Best Country Song Grammy award in 2005, and was nominated for the Grammy Song of the Year.
 It also won the Song of the Year award from the Country Music Association, Academy of Country Music, BMI Country Awards, ASCAP Country Awards, and the Nashville Songwriters Association International.
 It is the only song ever to have won every major song award that is presented for country music.
 Other artists to record Nichols’ songs include Kenny Chesney, Reba McEntire, Gretchen Wilson, Brad Paisley, Travis Tritt, Aaron Tippin, Collin Raye, and Clay Walker.

-Note: No large bags will be allowed inside the venue.
-All guests will go through a security check (bag check/wand metal detectors) prior to entering each event and ID will be checked.
+Note: All guests will go through a security check (bag check/wand metal detectors) prior to entering each event and ID will be checked.